Air Defense

 Timeline

-Lockheed Martin said NGSRI completed the first of a series of flight tests at White Sands Missile Range, marking a major development milestone for the program.
+Lockheed Martin said its NGSRI missile completed the first of a planned flight-test series at White Sands Missile Range, validating interceptor performance and maturing key subsystems 26 months after the initial contract award.

 Sources: Lockheed Martin Successfully Completes First Flight Test of NGSRI